mikeoleary/f5-sca-securitystack/README.md

 ## Introduction

 The biggest challenge in cloud computing today is the security and privacy problems caused by its multi-tenancy nature and the outsourcing of infrastructure.
 Enterprises are rapidly adopting cloud services for their businesses and measures need to be developed so that organizations can be assured of security in their businesses, and can choose a suitable vendor for their computing needs.

-Cloud computing relies on the internet as a medium for users to access the required services at any time on pay-per-use model.
-However, this technology is still in its initial stages of development and suffers from threats & vulnerabilities that prevents users from trusting it.
-Various malevolent activities from malicious users have threatened this technology such as data misuse and illegitimate access control.
-The occurrence of these threats may result in damaging or unauthorized access of critical & confidential data of users.